OCD Causes

 Behavioral Model

-According to this model, OCD is a result of the human body’s biological and evolutionary leaning to suppress primitive actions.
-A brain circuit in the orbitofrontal cortex fires, and send impulses to direct attention towards actions, and when the actions are completed, the impulse lowers downs its intensity.
+According to this model, OCD is a result of the human body’s biological and evolutionary learning to suppress primitive actions.
+A brain circuit in the orbitofrontal cortex fires, and sends impulses to direct attention towards actions, and when the actions are completed, the impulse lowers down its intensity.

 Disorder Types